Call of Duty: World at War

-Development for World at War took two years and began after the release of Treyarch's previous title, Call of Duty 3, which was also set in World War II and was their first title they developed for the series.
-The game is based on an enhanced version of the IW engine developed by Infinity Ward with increased development on audio and visual effects.
+Development for World at War took two years and began after the release of Treyarch's previous entry in the series, Call of Duty 3, which was also set during World War II.
+The game is based on an enhanced version of Infinity Ward's IW engine, with increased development on audio and visual effects.
 Treyarch utilized the engine to make more parts of certain environments destructible and introduce limb dismemberment and realistic burns to character models.
-The game was announced by Activision on June 23, 2008.

-World at War received positive reviews from critics, with praise directed at its intensity and violent nature, though it received criticism for its lack of innovation.
-It was also a commercial success, selling 3 million copies in the United States within the first two months of its release, becoming one of the best-selling titles of 2008.
-It also marked the beginning of the Black Ops subseries, as characters from the game were carried over into its sequel, Call of Duty: Black Ops (2010).
-The Xbox 360 version of World at War became backwards compatible on the Xbox One in September 2016.
+Upon its release, World at War received positive reviews from critics, with praise directed at its intensity and violent nature, though it received criticism for its lack of innovation.
+Retrospective reviews consider it one of the series' best World War II entries, with praise for its campaign and Zombies modes.
+It became one of the best-selling titles of 2008, selling three million copies in the United States within the first two months of its release.
+It also marked the beginning of the Black Ops sub-series, as characters from World at War were carried over into its sequel, Call of Duty: Black Ops (2010).